ShayanChk/Email_Clean_Up/README.md

 # Email Validation Script
-This is a Python script, which I wrote in Jupyter for cleaning up the clients's emails.
+This is a Python script, which I wrote in Jupyter for cleaning up the clients' emails.
 The CSV file has been extracted from the database, which contains the client's email.
 It checks for the presence of the '@' symbol in email addresses column from a CSV file and flags entries that are missing this symbol.
 It performs the following steps:

 ## 1. Define the Function: